smd111/Gearswap-Skillup/README.md

 This tool now has a menu so you can select what you want to do

-to download click the "Download Zip" to the right then extract and copy skillup.lua and the includes folder to your gearswap/data/<playername> folder
+to download click the "Download Zip" to the right then extract and copy skillup.lua to your gearswap/data/<playername> folder

 you can still use the commands below